 Full-time and part-time students may be considered for the Honors Program upon entering Hostos, as continuing Hostos students with no more than 30 hours of completed coursework, or as transfer students at the beginning of the second year.

-Successful completion of CUNY Skills Assessment tests are required for application to the program.
-Additional requirements may include:
+Successful completion of the CUNY basic skills assessment tests are required for application to the program.